timbarrass/redis.workflow/README.md

             WaitHandle.WaitAny(new[] { failed, complete });

-            // When a workflow is complete, it falls to us wm.CleanUp(id.ToString());
+            // When a workflow is complete its down to the client to trigger a cleanup (until backstop
+            // cleanup is implemented).
+This is to make sure you have time to fetch any details stored. wm.CleanUp(id.ToString());

             Console.ReadLine();